Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Calculation technology

-where $a_s=\alpha_s/(4\pi)$, $\mu_r$ stands for the renormalization scale, and $Q$ represents a physical scale of the measured observable, ${\overline m}$ is the quark running mass, $n$ is the power of ${\overline m}$ associated with the tree-level term, and the ${\mathcal C}_0$ is a global factor.
-The pQCD series will be independent of the choice of renormalization scale $\mu_r$, if it can be possible to calculated up to all orders.
-However, it is not feasible to achieve this goal due to the difficulty of the high-order calculation.
-Generally, the pQCD series becomes renormalization scale and scheme dependent at any finite order, whose dependencies can be exposed by using the ${\cal R}_\delta$-scheme.
+where $\rho_0$ denotes the pQCD prediction $\rho$ in the ${\cal R}_0$ scheme, $Q$ represents a physical scale of the measured observable~\footnote{The $Q$ represents the typical physical scale of the measured observable, which always appears in the pQCD calculation associated with $\mu_r$.
+For example, in the calculation of the $n$-loop pQCD correction to the cross section of $e^+(k_1)+e^-(k_2) \to \gamma^* \to q(k_3)+{\bar q}(k_4)$, the calculated results include terms like $\ln(\mu_r^2/s)$ where $s=(k_1+k_2)^2=(k_3+k_4)^2$ represents the squared center-of-mass energy.
+Thus, the scale $Q$ appears in the expression automatically as $Q=\sqrt{s}$.}, ${\overline m}_q$ is the quark $\overline{\rm MS}$ running mass, $n$ is the power of ${\overline m}_q$ associated with the tree-level term, and the $r_0$ is a global factor.
+For simplicity, we assume that $r_0$ does not have $a_s$.
+The pQCD series will be independent of the choice of renormalization scale $\mu_r$, if it has been calculated up to all orders.
+However, it is not feasible to achieve this goal due to the difficulty of high-order calculation.
+Generally, the pQCD series becomes renormalization scale and scheme dependent at any finite order, whose dependence can be exposed by using the ${\cal R}_\delta$-scheme.
 One can derive the general expression for $\rho$ in ${\cal R}_\delta$ by using the scale displacements in any ${\cal R}_\delta$-scheme:

-where $\delta=-\ln{\frac{\mu_r^2}{\mu_\delta^2}}$.
-It is useful to derive the general displacement relations as expansions up to fixed order, which is shown in the Appendix.
+where $\delta=-\ln{(\mu_r^2/\mu_\delta^2)}$.
+It is useful to derive the general displacement relations as expansions up to fixed order, which are shown in the Appendix~\ref{A}.

-Inserting these expressions into Eq.~(\ref{observable}), one can obtain the expression of $\rho$ for an arbitrary $\delta$ up to $a_s^4$-order in any ${\cal R}_\delta$-scheme: \begin{widetext}
+Inserting these scale displacements into Eq.(\ref{observable}), one can obtain the expression of $\rho_\delta$ for an arbitrary $\delta$ in any ${\cal R}_\delta$-scheme. i.e.,